Mothers with no criminal pasts await deportation in jail: 'Fight for us, please'

-DETROIT — The pay phone at a Michigan jail has turned into a lifeline for a novel group of inmates who have shown up this year: Mothers facing deportation who desperately want to talk to their children.
+BATTLE CREEK, Mich. - The pay phone at the Calhoun County jail has turned into a lifeline for a novel group of inmates that has shown up this year: mothers facing deportation who desperately want to talk to their children.

 Most have no criminal convictions, attorneys say.
 All have American-born children.

-But they've lost their right to live in the U.S. under tough new immigration policies that lump all of those who are here illegally into the same category — criminal background or not — landing at least 30 women, half of them mothers, at the Calhoun County jail in Battle Creek, Mich., in recent months.
+But they've lost their right to live in the U.S. under tough new immigration policies that lump all of those who are here illegally into the same category — criminal background or not — landing at least 30 women, half of them mothers, in the Battle Creek jail in recent months.

-Among them is Cile Precetaj, originally from Albania, a mother of three who is sharing a cell room with six female immigrants and wants the world to know their plight.
+Among them is Cile Precetaj of Albania, 46, a mother of three who is sharing a cell room with six female immigrants and wants the world to know their plight.
 There is fear and panic in the jailhouse, she said.

 One night, the Albanian woman said, a Chinese mother of three facing deportation kept banging her head against the wall.

-April 17: Neil Gorsuch sides with liberals to tip decision to immigrant in Supreme Court deportation case

-Another day, a Mexican woman sobbed uncontrollably, so Precetaj, 46, said she knelt with her and prayed the rosary.
+Another day, a Mexican woman sobbed uncontrollably, so Precetaj said she kneeled with her and prayed the rosary.

-“I want people to pray for us,” Precetaj, who recently lived in Troy, Mich., said in a phone interview from jail this week.
+“I want people to pray for us,” Precetaj said in a phone interview from jail this week.
 “We never did any crime.
 We just came here to this country to have better life and better education for our kids.
-That’s the only reason we came here, and I pray to God it’s going to work out.”
+That’s the only reason we came here and I pray to God it’s going to work out.”

-Precetaj, who has been seeking asylum in the U.S. since 2000 and has no criminal record, said many of the women in jail are afraid to speak out, fearing Immigration and Customs Enforcement officials also could go after their husbands or other family members.
+Precetaj, who has been seeking asylum in the U.S. since 2000 and has no criminal record, said that many of the women in jail are afraid to speak out, fearing ICE could also go after their husbands or other family members.

 “They are all afraid to talk,” Precetaj said.
 “Somebody has to stand up for these mothers.
 If someone doesn’t stand up, there’s never going to be any change in this country for all these poor mothers.”